Unit 2: Authorizations

 Time Frame

-Decisions regarding inpatient concurrent review are made within twenty-four (24) hours of receipt of the request in order to comply with strict decision-making time frames imposed by regulatory/accreditation standards.
+Decisions regarding inpatient concurrent review are made within 24 hours of receipt of the request in order to comply with strict decision-making time frames imposed by regulatory/accreditation standards.

 All relevant information must be provided by the facility at the time of the request.
 Timely submission of the relevant clinical information will avoid any unnecessary denials due to lack of information.